mmore500/downstream/joss/paper.md

 Due to ongoing accrual over long durations, a defining characteristic of real-world data streams is the requirement for rolling, often real-time, mechanisms to coarsen or summarize stream history.
 One common data structure for this purpose is the ring buffer, which maintains a running downsample comprising most recent stream data.
 In some downsampling scenarios, however, it can instead be necessary to maintain data items spanning the entirety of elapsed stream history.
-Fortunatenly, approaches generalizing the ring buffer mechanism have been devised to support alternate downsample compositions, while maintaining the ring buffer's update efficiency and optimal use of memory capacity [@moreno2024algorithms,@Gunther2014].
+Fortunately, approaches generalizing the ring buffer mechanism have been devised to support alternate downsample compositions, while maintaining the ring buffer's update efficiency and optimal use of memory capacity [@moreno2024algorithms,@Gunther2014].
 The Downstream library implements algorithms supporting three such downsampling generalizations: (1) "steady," which curates data evenly spaced across the stream history; (2) "stretched," which prioritizes older data; and (3) "tilted," which prioritizes recent data.
-To enable a broad spectrum of applications ranging from embedded devices to high-performance computing nodes and AI/ML hardware accelerators, Downstream supports multiple programming languages including C++, Rust, Python, Zig, and the Cerebras Software Language.
+To enable a broad spectrum of applications ranging from embedded devices to high-performance computing nodes and AI/ML hardware accelerators, Downstream supports multiple programming languages, including C++, Rust, Python, Zig, and the Cerebras Software Language.
 For seamless interoperation, the library incorporates distribution through multiple packaging frameworks, extensive cross-implementation testing, and cross-implementation documentation.

 # Statement of Need